Area: 9,251 sq. Km

 Source: All information in this document is sourced from the AIT (Alliance Internationale de Tourisme) & the FIA (Federation Internationale de l'Automobile) and, to the best of the RAC’s knowledge, is correct at the time of publication (August 2013).

 Cyprus Airways has suspended operations.
-The Cyprus government will make alternative arrangements for holders of Cyprus Airways tickets.
+The Cyprus government has made alternative arrangements for holders of Cyprus Airways tickets.
 If you’re travelling before 9 February 2015, you can call travel agency Top Kinisis Travel Public on 77 78 78 78 from within Cyprus or on +357 2286 9999 from overseas.
-If you’re travelling on 10 February or later, you should look out for further announcements.
+If you’re travelling between 10 February and 25 October you should contact any travel agency licensed by the Cyprus Tourism Organisation no later than 28 February to meet the deadline set by the Republic of Cyprus government.

 Cyprus is implementing measures to protect its banking sector.
 Check with your bank for further information.